eguomin/diSPIMFusion/diSPIMFusion_UI_UserManual.md

     <center><img width="400" src="res/Fig10.png"></center>

     <div align="center">
-    Fig. 10, The CUDA app gets idle during the processing on the 5th time point images.
+    Fig. 10, the CUDA app gets idle during the processing on the 5th time point images.
     </div>

     The bug corresponds to the source code in [spim_fusion_batch.cpp](./src/spim_fusion_batch.cpp) at